105 Wondrous Facts about Washington, D.C.

 Footbridge to Theodore Roosevelt Island

-• There are no national parks in Washington DC, but the National Parks Service manages most of the 14 mi2 (36 km2), about 1/5th of the district’s area, that is owned by the government.
-This includes National Mall, Rock Creek Park, Theodore Roosevelt Island, and several more parks.
+42. There are no national parks in Washington, D.C., but the National Parks Service manages most of the 14 mi2 (36 km2), about 1/5th of the district’s area, owned by the government.
+This includes the National Mall, Rock Creek Park, Theodore Roosevelt Island, and several more parks.

-• Washington DC is home to three Fortune 500 companies: Fannie Mae, Danaher, and Toll Brothers.
+45. Washington, D.C., is currently home to two Fortune 500 companies: Fannie Mae and Danaher.

 A George Washington bust at George Washington University with "Founded in 1821" on it